SierikovMark/todo-app/README.md

 Navigate to root folder of monorepo
 Run: `npm start`
 Both applications will be available at http://localhost:3000

+### FE + BE + MongoDB with docker-compose
+Navigate to root folder of monorepo
+Run: `docker-compose up`
+The Nest.js API will be available at http://localhost:3000
+The React app will be available at http://localhost
+The MongoDB will be available at [localhost:27017](localhost:27017) (no auth)

+Or if you use WebStorm you can just go to the docker-compose file in the root directory of the project and run it right from IDE

 ## Production
 To build and run the project in production mode, use the following commands: